-Epidemic secretory diarrheal disease caused by Vibrio cholerae , which releases a toxin that stimulates adenylate cyclase.
-Usually a disease of poverty but well described in returning travelers.
+Cholera is an epidemic secretory diarrheal disease caused by Vibrio cholerae.
+V cholerae releases a toxin that stimulates adenylate cyclase in intestinal cells.
+Cholera is usually a disease of poverty but is also well described in returning travelers.

 Classically, patients present passing large quantities (liters) of rice-water stools.